artis101/rustrate/README.md

 # rustrate 🚀

-A high-performance HTTP server performance testing tool.
+A high-performance HTTP client performance testing tool.

 It mimics real-world request handling while tracking throughput in real time.
 You can easily benchmark and stress-test systems handling heavy HTTP traffic.